This post may contain affiliate links. For more information, please see our affiliate policy.

 Easy Grape Salad

-- In a large bowl, combine cream cheese, sour cream, sugar, and vanilla.
+- In a large bowl, add cream cheese, sour cream, sugar, and vanilla and stir to combine.

 - Carefully fold in the grapes and gently toss until evenly coated.
 Meanwhile, in a small bowl, mix brown sugar and walnuts.